swatantrasinha/learn-aws/chapter-07/README.md

 **Security Groups:**
 Network firewall rules that control inbound and outbound traffic for instances.
-To access this in the pahe where we saw public IP(on click of instance id), scroll down and click on tab **Security**
+To access this in the page where we saw public IP(on click of instance id), scroll down and click on tab **Security**

 Click on link for Security Group